 - The Homework Help program for 2018-19 starts on October 1 and ends on May 24.
 Please take a look at the schedule to find out if the program is offered in your branch.

-- We are hiring mentors to work at select branches for the upcoming 2018 – 2019 school year.
-We are currently hiring for the Grove Hall branch only.
+- We are hiring mentors to work at select branches for the 2019 – 2020 school year.

 - Read the mentor job description before applying.
 To be eligible to work as Homework Help Mentor, you must:

 - Be a high school sophomore, junior, or senior, have a 3.0 or higher GPA

 - Be able to work 3:30-5:30 p.m. after school at least 2 days per week, October through May

 - Bilingual candidates are especially encouraged to apply

 - Fill out a job application and contact Theresa Furbish to schedule an interview.

 - For more information about homework help or to schedule an interview, email Theresa Furbish at email@example.com or call 617.859.2325.

 - BTU teachers are available to help students K-12 with homework for free on select weekdays from 4-6 p.m. during the school year.
 The program begins on September 24 and ends on May 23.
 Please check out the schedule to see where the program is being offered.

 - LearningExpress Library can help students from grade school through college improve their skills by taking practice tests, completing exercises, and reading eBooks.
 What's more, LearningExpress can help college-bound students prepare for the ACT, SAT, and other standardized tests.